We may earn money from the companies and products mentioned in this post.

 Finding and planning for great happy hours is one of the best ways to save money while in Vegas.
 One of my favorites is the “Bottomless Mondays” promotion at Ellis Island from 10 am – 2 pm featuring all you can drink bloodies and mimosas.
 The more you drink, the more you save.

 Also, make sure you make it over to Bird Bar at Flamingo early for their 50 cent tap beer featured daily from 5-6 pm.

 The key here is to get off the beaten path.
 Hotel/Casinos off the strip generally offer slightly more generous slot payouts as well as blackjack that hasn’t gone to 6-5.
 As tempting as it is, to save money and stretch your gambling budget, you want to play table games, but avoid the side bets as they give the house a tremendous edge.

 Check out our recent piece on where the loosest slots are in Vegas as well as the best and worst table games to play.

-One of the cool thinks about Las Vegas is that there are so many FREE attractions that will allow you to have fun, but also keep your trip inexpensive.
-Make time for things like the Mirage Volcano, Fremont Street Experience, the Bellagio Fountains and conservatory and walking up and down the Strip and Fremont.
+One of the cool things about Las Vegas is that there are so many FREE attractions that will allow you to have fun, but also keep your trip inexpensive.
+Make time for things like the Mirage Volcano, Fremont Street Experience, the Bellagio Fountains, and conservatory and walking up and down the Strip and Fremont.

 I’m also a sucker for good, entertaining, live music.
 Check out the dueling piano bar at Harrah’s or the Times Square bar at New York New York.
 For the price of drinks, you can sit and listen to classics all night.